The Founder's Guide to

 What are Kodiak's investment criteria?

-Kodiak Venture Partners focuses on seed and early-stage companies, primarily in technology sectors such as communications, semiconductors, software, life sciences, and clean tech.
-The firm typically invests between $100,000 and $3 million, seeking meaningful ownership stakes.
+Kodiak Venture Partners primarily invests in seed and early-stage companies across technology sectors, including communications, semiconductors, software, life sciences, and clean tech.
+The firm typically seeks meaningful ownership stakes and invests between $100,000 and $3 million.

 How can founders apply or pitch to Kodiak?

-Founders interested in pitching to Kodiak should prepare a detailed presentation that outlines their business model, market opportunity, and team qualifications.
-While specific application forms are not publicly available, reaching out through professional networks or direct contact is advisable.
+Founders interested in pitching to Kodiak should prepare a detailed presentation that outlines their business model, market opportunity, and team.
+While specific application forms are not publicly available, reaching out through professional networks or warm introductions is advisable.

-What makes Kodiak different from other venture firms?
+What makes Kodiak different from other venture capital firms?

-Kodiak employs an active business acceleration model, which means partners engage directly with portfolio companies to assist in strategy development and team building.
+Kodiak employs an active business acceleration model, which means partners engage directly with portfolio companies to assist in strategy development, team building, and alliance formation.
 This hands-on approach differentiates Kodiak from many other firms that may take a more passive investment stance.

-The firm primarily focuses on startups located in Eastern North America, including the U.S. and Canada.
-This regional focus allows Kodiak to leverage local market insights and connections.
+The firm primarily focuses on startups located in Eastern North America, including regions such as Boston, New York, and Eastern Canada.
+This geographic emphasis allows Kodiak to leverage local networks and resources effectively.

 What is Kodiak's post-investment involvement like?